bablokb/pi-vameter/README.md

 An alternative to the level converter is to manipulate the i2c-converter and to remove two resistors (labeled R8 and R9 in the above image).
 These resistors attach SDA and SCL to 5V.
+In the image you can see the R9 already removed and the R8 is partially off.

 If unsure, you should read the tutorials on the net on how to use and attach an LCD to a Pi.